ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 advertising limits that are lower than the usual ones in case of saturation, thus increasing availability.

-The server adopted a basic policy of 100 quota-units per minute, and in case of resource exhaustion adapts the returned values reducing both RateLimit-Limit and RateLimit-Remaining field values.
+The server adopted a basic policy of 100 quota units per minute, and in case of resource exhaustion adapts the returned values reducing both RateLimit-Limit and RateLimit-Remaining field values.

-After 2 seconds the client consumed 40 quota-units
+After 2 seconds the client consumed 40 quota units

 Request: